temmytope88/Altschool-cloud-engineering/aws_s3_cloudfront/README.md

 ## Pre-requisite

-1. AWS account and familiarity with the AWS console.
+1. AWS account.
-2. Basic Knowledge of AWS services
+2. Basic Knowledge of AWS services and console
 3. A static website ready to be hosted

 ## INTRODUCTION